 Introduction.
-The AHEC Scholars Program is an innovative two-year community-based interprofessional and experiential training program in Arizona's rural and underserved areas.
-The AZAHEC Program office at the University of Arizona Tucson (since 1984) collaborates on the AHEC Scholars Program with five AHEC Regional Centers, the Rural Health Professions Program (RHPP est. 1997) and seven health professions Arizona Board of Regents colleges based at Arizona State University (ASU), Northern Arizona University (NAU) and The University of Arizona (UA) in Phoenix, Flagstaff, Tucson and throughout Arizona.
+The AHEC Scholars Program (ASP) is an innovative two-year community-based interprofessional and experiential training program in Arizona's rural and underserved areas.
+The AzAHEC Program Office at the University of Arizona Tucson (since 1984) collaborates on the ASP with five AHEC Regional Centers, the Rural Health Professions Program (RHPP est. 1997) at eight health professions Arizona Board of Regents colleges based at Arizona State University (ASU), Northern Arizona University (NAU) and The University of Arizona (UA) in Phoenix, Flagstaff, Tucson and throughout Arizona.